-- Thread the yarn through the eye of the needle.
+2. Thread the yarn through the eye of the beginner needle.

-- Draw a large heart on the back side of the meat tray.
+3. Draw a large heart on the backside of the meat tray.

-- Every half inch or so, poke a small hole around the heart.
+4. Every half inch, poke a small hole around the heart with a pencil.

-- Tape the knot to the bottom the of the tray with the masking tape.
+6. Tape the knot to the bottom of the tray with the masking tape.

-- Using the holes as a guide, thread the needle through the top and back through the bottom until you reach where you started.
+7. Using the holes as a guide, thread the needle through to the top of the tray and then back through the next hole to the bottom of the tray until you reach where you started.